-An installation guide for Windows using Cygwin can be found in the technical report TR4: Installing OpenLB in Windows/Cygwin [4].
-The preferable appraach however, is to use the Windows Subsystem for Linux (WSL) introduced in Windows 10, as it yields better performance and less complications.
-A guide can be found in the technical report TR5: Installing OpenLB in Windows 10 [5].
+The preferable appraoch is to use the Windows Subsystem for Linux (WSL) introduced in Windows 10.
+A guide can be found in the technical report TR4: Installing OpenLB in Windows 10 [3].

 4 Non-dimensionalisation and Choice of Simulation Parameters